naturalis/mycorrhiza/README.md

 `--hyper` flag.
 It is probably a good idea to do this.
 In addition, by default, the command file will configure a chain with 'infinite' iterations (i.e. -1) that needs to be interrupted manually.
 If you have a better idea about the number of iterations it is worth specifying that.
-A conservative estimate for the present project is 10*10^6 generations, of which we will want to discard up to 50% burnin (in one case this appeared to be necessary).
+A conservative estimate for the present project is 10 x 10^6 generations, of which we will want to discard up to 50% burnin (in one case this appeared to be necessary).
 Lastly, it might make sense to indicate how many cores you have available for the analysis, although this only works for multi-core (e.g. OpenMP)